spatialos/UnrealGDK/README.md

 Transmitting `UObject` references over the wire requires extra care.
 We encode each UObject reference in SpatialOS terms in a structure called `UnrealObjectRef`, and the workers translate these to pointers to their local objects using a GUID system that builds on Unreal's implementation.

 Note that this class is responsible for dealing with the async nature of SpatialOS entity spawning.
-For example, it might not be possible to resolve an object update or RPC parameter immediately if the entity that corresponds to the relevant actor has not been created by SpatialOS yet.
+For example, it might not be possible to resolve an object property update or RPC parameter immediately if the entity that corresponds to the relevant actor has not been created by SpatialOS yet.
 There are mechanisms built into this layer that retry sending these operations upon resolving actor <-> entity associations.

 ### `USpatialActorChannel`: